 Comparable Sales, Comps – similar home sale prices in the area that are used in the calculation of a home’s appraised value.

 Contingency – a common clause added to real estate agreements that allow buyer or seller rights during various stages of a transaction.

-Date of Closing – date upon which all documents associated with a mortgage/property sale is finalized.
+Date of Closing – the date upon which all documents associated with a mortgage/property sale is finalized.

-Date of Possession – date the buyer will move into a home or property which is usually the closing date, but could be a different agreed upon date as well.
+Date of Possession – the date the buyer will move into a home or property which is usually the closing date but could be a different agreed upon date as well.

-Debt – a mount of money a borrower owes to creditors.
-A metric that is used to calculate credit worthiness.
+Debt – the amount of money a borrower owes to creditors.
+A metric that is used to calculate creditworthiness.

 Debt–to-Income Ratio – lenders consider a number of ratios and financial information to determine if the borrowers are able to repay the loan.
 In debt-to-income-ratio, the lender compares the monthly payments, including the new mortgage, and compares it to the monthly income.
 The income figure is divided into the expense figure.
 The result is a percentage.
 The higher the percentage, the riskier loan it is for the lender.

-Default – in ability of borrower to make regular and consecutive payments on a loan.
+Default – the inability of the borrower to make regular and consecutive payments on a loan.